 Digital gift cards can be used exactly the same way as other gift cards in Walt Disney World.
 Use them to pay for food and drinks, your hotel reservation, tickets, etc. You can also use them to pay down items charged to your MagicBand during your hotel stay – just head to the front desk at any time before (or during) check-out and ask to pay off your charges.

-Digital cards can be spent by pulling up the e-mail on your phone and showing the barcode at checkout.
+Digital cards can be spent by pulling up the e-mail on your phone and showing the barcode at checkout or having the Cast Member scan the card from your phone’s digital wallet.
 If the barcode isn’t scannable, they can use the card number and security code to manually enter it.
 We find this to be a bit cumbersome to organize, especially heading to vacation with multiple gift cards, so we like to combine cards and load our primary one into Apple Pay.

-Loading Digital Cards into Apple Pay and Android Pay
+Loading Digital Cards into Apple Pay and Google Pay (Android)

-After you receive the email (it should come through right after you check-in to your resort), pull it up on your phone and scroll down below the barcode.
-You should see a button offering you to load it into Apple Pay or Android Pay (see screenshot on the right).
-Once it’s in your phone’s wallet, it can be scanned and used just like any other Apple or android payment.
+After you receive the email with the gift card link, pull it up on your phone and scroll down below the barcode.
+You should see a button offering you to load it into Apple Pay or G-Pay (see screenshot on the right).
+Once it’s in your phone’s wallet, it can be scanned and used just like any other Apple or Google digital payment.

 Combining Digital Gift Cards